yoyowallet/django-idempotency-key/README.md

     # If set to None then the original request's status code is used.
     'CONFLICT_STATUS_CODE': status.HTTP_409_CONFLICT,

-    # Allows the idempotnecy key header sent from the client to be changed
+    # Allows the idempotency key header sent from the client to be changed
     'HEADER': 'HTTP_IDEMPOTENCY_KEY',

     'STORAGE': {